rodrigohenrik/Ethical-Hacking-Roadmap/CONTRIBUTING.md

 # Contributing

-Before contributing or comment, please note that I am not a professional infosec or pen tester.
-I am just a student who want to learn and teach to others.
-Other contributors might be students as well, so be patient and indulgent with everyone.
-Do not forget that the main goal here is to write about ethical hacking and teach to others.
-Tools that are just about malicious hacking and not useful for a professional pen tester will not be added to the README.
+Before contributing or commenting, please keep in mind that I am not a professional in infosec or penetration testing—just a student eager to learn and share knowledge with others.
+Many contributors here may also be students or beginners, so let’s foster a respectful and supportive environment.

+The main goal of this project is to promote **ethical hacking** and to create educational content.
+Tools that are strictly focused on malicious hacking or offer no practical use for a professional penetration tester will **not** be included in the README.

-**Please don't open an issue to get help with a tool.**
+> **Please do not open issues to request help with tools.**

-We learn ethical hacking here, for discussions about hacking in general please refers to the *[#discussions](https://github.com/sundowndev/hacker-roadmap#discussions)* section in the README.
+This space is focused on ethical hacking education.
+For general discussions, please head over to the *[**#discussions**](https://github.com/sundowndev/hacker-roadmap#discussions)* section in the **README**.

+## Submitting a New Tool

-### Before submitting a new tool
+Before submitting a tool, make sure it meets the following criteria:

-Please don't submit unverified or untested tools.
-We only want to share tools that have good community of contributors.
-If you've created a tool, be sure the code is stable and will be maintained.
+- ✅ The tool has been **tested and verified**.
+- ✅ It is **actively maintained** or has an established, supportive community.
+- ✅ If you are the creator, ensure the code is **stable** and well-documented.

+We’re here to learn together and help others do the same—thanks for contributing!

-Thank you for sharing and contributing ! :tada:
+Thank you for sharing and contributing! :tada: